 This website was started by me (Jente Ottenburghs) during my PhD at Wageningen University.
 While reading the scientific literature on hybridization in birds, I wrote small summaries to keep the overview and structure my thoughts.
 At some point, I decided to share this information more widely and start the Avian Hybrids Project.

-In 1992, Peter and Rosemary Grant estimated that about one in ten bird species has hybridized with at least one other species.
+In 1992, it was estimated that about one in ten bird species has hybridized with at least one other species (Grant & Grant 1992).
 Since then that number has increased steadily as more and more avian hybrids were documented.
 This website does not attempt to give an overview of all the recorded hybrids (for this, see “Handbook of Avian Hybrids of the World” by Eugene McCarthy or this website).

 Rather, my goal is to collect the scientific literature on avian hybridization in one place.
 For every bird order (and family in case of the Passeriformes), I have written short summaries.
 Click on the photos below to access the featured bird orders.
 In addition, the newest findings and publications will be presented in the Latest News section.
 For more information about the author and ways to contribute to this website, please have a look on the About page.